-How Discount Tire became a market leader by focusing on CX
+How Discount Tire became a market leader through customer experience

 Discount Tire began with a single employee and six tires.
 The year was 1960, and the first location was inside of an old plumbing supply building in Ann Arbor, Michigan.
 Founder Bruce Halle waited patiently for customers to arrive.
 A week later, he made his first sale.
 Despite starting out with no real business plan, his persistence paid off.
 Three decades later, Discount Tire opened 200 stores across the U.S. And by September 2018, the company opened its 1,000th store.